Rapid Support Forces occupation of the Khartoum International Airport: Destruction of aircraft

 Following the conflict and destruction at Khartoum International Airport, flights on several airlines to and from Sudan were promptly cancelled.
 The ongoing fighting in the vicinity of the airport and the destruction of civilian aircraft posed significant challenges for evacuating foreigners from the area.
 As a result, many individuals had no choice but to undertake long journeys by car to Port Sudan, approximately 650 km northeast of Khartoum.

 Furthermore, the destruction of the World Food Programme's aircraft severely impacted the organization's capacity to transport staff and deliver assistance to people across the country.

 On 28 April, a Turkish evacuation plane came under fire at the Wadi Seidna Air Base.
 The aircraft's fuselage sustained damage, particularly to the fuel system, requiring major repairs.

-RSF retreat
+RSF retreat and attacks

 On 25 March 2025, RSF retreated from the airport after SAF forces came closer to Jabal Awliya, which was a last RSF's point of connection with Khartoum, which was a risk of loss of last supply line.

+Drones attack occurred on 4 May 2026 following a series of attacks by the RSF on three strategic locations in Khartoum, including the international airport which was intercepted by the SAF.
+In addition to the airport, drone strikes were reported at the Signal Corps in Khartoum Bahri and Al-Markhiyat camp in northern Omdurman.
+Following the attack, airport staff were evacuated and a flight scheduled to arrive from the Port Sudan International Airport was cancelled.
+The attack was condemned by Saudi Arabia, the United States, Qatar, the General Secretariat of the Organisation of Islamic Cooperation, the United Kingdom and European Union.
+Sudan recalled its ambassador to Ethiopia following the attack and accused Ethiopia and the United Arab Emirates of involvement in the attack, which they denied.
+Flights resumed to the airport on 8 May 2026.